 I have been lucky that all the dogs I have had have not been too fussed but I do know of some dogs, and their owners, that have a terrible time during fireworks season.
 I even know one who takes her dog and goes to a secluded island location just to save them the distress!

-Fireworks may be fun for us but they can be a source of terror for our dogs
+Fireworks may be fun for us but they can be a source of terror for many dogs

-We have pulled together 11 tips for helping your furry friend manage during fireworks season.
+We have pulled together 11 dog care tips for helping your dog manage during fireworks.

 - 2. Create a cosy and safe space